mikedecr/usable-repos/index.md

 approaches to it.
 Other projects I have seen before and after I finished my thesis have built similar models.
 Did I package my models into a tool that they could use?
 No, I did not.
-I also implemented a reweighting method for aggregated survey that I first saw in a paper from nearly a decade ago.
+I also implemented a reweighting method for aggregated survey data that I first saw in a paper from nearly a decade ago.
 This is probably a pretty broadly applicable correction for similar data, but did I provide a little module for others to apply the same calculations on data that wasn't exactly my own?
 Nah.
 I designed a Bayesian implementation of the [Acharya, Blackwell, and Sen formulation of sequential-*g* estimator](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/explaining-causal-findings-without-bias-detecting-and-assessing-direct-effects/D11BEB8666E913A0DCD7D0B9872F5D11) that addresses some of the things that Bayesians would care about in situations like that, and I would even say I was pretty proud of it.
 But